 20 Ways to Bounce Back After Vacation

-Between sitting on an airplane and not sticking to your normal workout/eating routine while away, it's easy to feel tired, pudgy and low-energy when you get home.
-But if you don't figure out how to bounce back and beat that belly bloat in a reasonable amount of time, you could very well set yourself on a frustrating path of willpower versus wishing you were still on vacation.
+Between sitting on an airplane and not sticking to your normal workout and eating routine while away, it’s easy to feel tired, pudgy and low-energy when you get home.
+But if you don’t figure out how to bounce back and detox so you can beat that belly bloat in a reasonable amount of time, you could very well set yourself on a frustrating path of willpower versus wishing you were still lounging poolside.

 On the Plane

 The sooner you start refocusing on your comeback, the better!
 Even though vacation isn’t technically over until you walk in your door, these little moves are worth it.

 Try this in-air mini ab exercise from The Nutrition Twins, Lyssie Lakatos, RDN, CDN, CFT and Tammy Lakatos Shames, RDN, CDN, CFT, and authors of The Nutrition Twins’ Veggie Cure: “When you’re sitting on the plane, activate your abs by squeezing them in tight and pulling them back against your spine as you exhale.
 Think of zipping your abs together by using your muscles to contract your abs by pulling in from the center—think about pulling everything in from a vertical line from your belly button and up to between your breastbone and pulling everything in and back towards your spine.
 Think zipping together.
 Hold for a count of 10 as you continue to exhale.
 Slowly release and repeat for 10 reps at least three times throughout your flight, but ideally as much as possible.
 Not only will this create good posture, it will also wake up the ab muscles and make it easier to keep your abs in, preventing them from looking bloated.
 Also, breathing out and pushing air out of the stomach while pulling the muscles in tight helps to flatten your stomach, so you’ll be a step ahead of the game.”